Getting Started with Flute

 Children aged 9 to 11 can aim for around 20 minutes of practice.
 Starting with three times a week is a good start, and they can increase gradually.
 Remember, talking to the instructor can provide great guidance and support along the way!

-After taking about 3 months of flute lessons, check in with your child and ask how they’re doing it.
+After taking a couple of weeks of flute lessons, check in with your child and ask how they’re doing it.
 Make sure they’re not just learning the skills, but also enjoying the process and staying motivated.
-Ask if they need any help with techniques or music theory, so you can discuss it with their instructor.
-Take the time to listen to their stories and be there to provide support throughout their flute journey.

 The best way to find an affordable flute is to consult with a professional instructor or local music store salesperson.
 Here are some options that are great match for beginners: